The Truth About Formaldehyde

 Naturally occurring formaldehyde is a carbon, hydrogen, and oxygen substance.
 Naturally occurring formaldehyde is found in every living organism, from humans to animals and plants, as a part of the metabolic process (2).

-Contrarily, synthetically made formaldehyde is a combination of methyl alcohol vapors, and the air is passed over a platinized asbestos, copper, or silver catalyst (3).
-Let's look at the dangers of asbestos, copper, and silver.
+Contrarily, synthetically made formaldehyde combines methyl alcohol vapors, and the air is passed over a platinized asbestos, copper, or silver catalyst (3).
+Let’s look at the dangers of asbestos, copper, and silver.

 First up, we have asbestos.
-We’ve all seen the compensation commercials for Johnson & Johnson's talcum powder.
-Asbestos is known to cause mesothelioma, pleural thickening, asbestosis, asbestos-related lung cancer, ovarian cancer, and laryngeal cancer (4).
+We’ve all seen the compensation commercials for Johnson & Johnson’s talcum powder.
+Asbestos is known to cause mesothelioma, pleural thickening, asbestosis, asbestos-related lung, ovarian, and laryngeal cancer (4).
 Approximately 90,000 people die from asbestos-related diseases globally each year, with an estimated 125 million people worldwide remaining at risk of occupational exposure to asbestos (5)!

 Next up, we have copper and silver.
 When we think about heavy metals, we typically think of the top five that rank highest in toxicity – arsenic, cadmium, chromium, lead, and mercury (6).
-If you read my blog, The Truth About Heavy Metals, you know there are thirty other metals of toxicity concern (19 are heavy metals), and both copper and silver are on that list (7).
+If you read my blog, Should You Worry About Heavy Metals?, you know there are thirty other metals of toxicity concern (19 are heavy metals), and both copper and silver are on that list (7).
 Ironically, I am allergic to silver (amongst many other metal alloys), which is likely why I am allergic to synthetically derived formaldehyde.

 Based on toxicological data and epidemiological evidence obtained in workplaces, formaldehyde has been a categorized group 1 carcinogen for humans since 2004 (9).
 A categorized group 1 carcinogen is implemented when there is sufficient evidence of carcinogenicity in humans (10).